ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 Another important point about COBIT is that it does not prevent its use together with other frameworks, like the Information Technology Infrastructure Library (ITIL), which is more inline with tasks management inside the IT department and its operartions.

-So, when thinking about the compound use of COBIT together with ITIL, there should be a specific focus on processes and stages related to IT Governance by the first, and there should be a specific focus on IT services put to the use for the whole operation by the second one, where with both there should be a aim of optimizing best practices to achieve the most value to the whole organization.
+So, when thinking about the compound use of **COBIT together with ITIL**, there should be a specific focus on processes and stages related to IT Governance by the first, and there should be a specific focus on IT services put to the use for the whole operation by the second one, where with both there should be a aim of optimizing best practices to achieve the most value to the whole organization.

-#### Funcionalities from COBIT 5
+#### Advantages from the COBIT Framework

-1. Planning and Organizing
+1. Strategic planning and IT department alignment
-2. Acquirement and Organization
+2. Transparency form plans and goals
-3. Deliver and Support
-4. Monitoring and Evaluation
+3. Quality of the service
+4. Improve the value of IT operation
+5. Productivity
+6. Compliance
+7. Risk assessment